infinum/ios-viper-xcode-templates/README.md

 * **View**: contains UI logic and knows how to layout and animate itself.
 It displays what it's _told_ by the Presenter and it _delegates_ user interaction actions to the Presenter.
 Ideally it contains no business logic, only view logic.
 * **Interactor**: used for fetching data when requested by the Presenter, regardless of where the data is coming from.
 Contains only business logic.
-* **Presenter**: prepares the content which it receives from the Interactor to be presented by the View.
-Contains business and view logic - basically it connects the two.
+* **Presenter**: also known as the event handler.
+Handles all the communication with view, interactor and wireframe.
+Contains presentation logic - basically it controllers the module.
 * **Entity**: models which are handled by the Interactor.
 Contains only business logic, but primarily data, not rules.
+* **Formatter**(new): handles formatting logic.
+Sits between presenter and the view.
+It formats the data from the business world into something that can be consumed by the view.
 * **Router**: handles navigation logic.
 In our case we use components called Wireframes for this responsibility.

 ## Components